Aza-Spearal/Trajectories-LCM/README.md

 We use two complementary evaluation approaches:

 **Vector Similarity with SONAR**
 The model’s output is compared to the corresponding SONAR vector.
-However, while vectors may appear similar, the generated text could differ significantly from the target text.
+However, while vectors may appear similar, the generated text could differ from the target text.

 **Vector Similarity with Jasper**
 To address this, we decode the model’s output into text, then re-encode it using infgrad/jasper_en_vision_language_v1, a robust sentence embedding model.
 We compare this encoding to the Jasper embedding of the target text to better assess semantic similarity.